Sina-pz/sap2000-automation/use-case-description.md

 - **Multi-Story Support**: Handles buildings with any number of stories and varying floor-to-floor heights
 - **Non-Rectangular Layouts**: Processes irregular floor plans including L-shaped, U-shaped, and custom configurations
-- **Floor Openings**: Accommodates openings for atriums, stairs, and elevator shafts
-- **Mixed-Use Configurations**: Supports different grid patterns and loading requirements for different functional areas
 - **Column Grid Variations**: Works with non-uniform column spacing and patterns across the structure
 - **Custom Floor Boundaries**: Creates floor areas that follow the exact perimeter of the structural grid, not limited to rectangular shapes

 #### Constraints

+- **Floor Openings**: Accommodates openings for atriums, stairs, and elevator shafts
 - **Flat Floor Requirement**: Each floor level must maintain a consistent elevation (no sloped floors within a single story)
-- **Conventional Framing Approach**: Best suited for orthogonal framing systems with clearly defined beams and columns
 - **Limited Curved Element Support**: May have difficulty with curved architectural elements or non-linear framing
-- **Standardized Connection Assumption**: Assumes typical connections without special detailing requirements
 - **Standard Column Alignment**: Performs best when columns are generally aligned vertically between floors
-- **Base Restraint Uniformity**: Applies consistent restraint conditions to all ground-level columns
+- **Base Restraint Uniformity**: Applies single form restraint conditions to all ground-level columns

 ### Loading Conditions

 #### Flexibility

-- **Comprehensive Gravity Load Management**: The system handles both dead and live loads with customizable values for different floors and roof areas.
+- **Comprehensive Gravity Load Management**: The system handles both dead and live loads with customizable but user defined values for different floors and roof areas.
 Floor-specific loading can be defined based on intended usage, while the structural self-weight is automatically calculated and incorporated into the analysis.

 - **Intelligent Load Application**: Loads are automatically detected and applied to all floor areas based on their location and function in the building.
 The system generates code-compliant load combinations for accurate design evaluation without requiring manual setup.